 These discourses, covering various facets of spiritual life, are given by senior YSS sannyasis on the wisdom of the Bhagavad Gita as interpreted by Sri Sri Paramahansa Yogananda in God Talks With Arjuna.

-Winning the Battle of Life (Kurukshetra Within Me) - Part III
+Winning the Battle of Life (Kurukshetra Within Me) - Part IV

-This is the third in a series of discourses on “Winning the Battle of Life” by Swami Smaranananda Giri, a senior YSS sannyasi.
+This is the fourth in a series of discourses on “Winning the Battle of Life” by Swami Smaranananda Giri, a senior YSS sannyasi.

 The Timeless and Universal Message